This Week Will Mark A Turning Point For Britain And Brexit. Really!

 A Brexit delay could keep May in office for months longer than expected.
 She has already survived votes of no confidence by her own party and Parliament as a whole.
 May has pledged not to lead her party into the next general election, which is scheduled to be held in 2022.
 Even her many detractors in the party have been reluctant to dump her in the midst of Brexit negotiations.

-For all of the prime minister's weaknesses as a politician — her repetition of talking points has earned her the nickname "the Maybot" — she has proven remarkably durable.
+For all of the prime minister's weaknesses as a politician — her repetition of talking points has earned her the nickname "the Maybot" — she has proved remarkably durable.
 Many have predicted her political demise and so far been proved wrong.
-After May called a snap election in 2017 and led her party to disastrous results, George Osborne, the former Chancellor of the Exchequer whom May had sacked, called her a "dead woman walking."
+After May called a snap election in 2017 and led her party to disastrous results, George Osborne, the former chancellor of the exchequer whom May had sacked, called her a "dead woman walking."
 That was 21 months ago.

 Producer Samuel Alwyine-Mosely contributed to this report.